F0x1c/AppleALC_Instructions/README.md

 Here in the chain there is Audio Selector: 40 -> 27 -> 52 -> 11.

+Note 1.

+Using the terminal, run the script Codec.txt_convert.sh, upon request of the script, drag your codec dump to the terminal window.
+Run the script like:
+./Users/*you*/Desktop/HD_Codec-convert/Codec.txt_convert.sh

+The script wont work if you cd to the folder and run ./Codec.txt_convert.sh, it fails to find its dependancies.
+If you know how to fix this please let me know

 4. Making a minimum pin-config (for output to the speakers) To create a pin-config you will need the original Linux-dump (hex).